CONTAINER STRUCTURES

 Container Lifting Analysis

-Shipping cargo containers are built per the international standard ISO 668 & 1496-1.
-These standards incorporate tough structural design requirements.
-A cargo container needs to hold up about 63,000 lb payload, or roughly 200 pound per square foot uniform floor load.
-This load is carried by the container framing system spanning 40 ft without any intermediate supports.
-The containers are designed to be stacked up to 8 high and all loads go to the four corner posts.
-Cargo containers need to withstand transportation loads in the open ocean weather for months.
-On top of a cargo vessel, they are subjected to high wind and large horizontal loads from vessel rocking motions on the sea.
-Most US cargo containers come from overseas and usually for a one-way trip.
-Afterward, these "fully tested" cargo containers are put up for sale and to be reused for something else, such as for buildings.
+Shipping cargo containers are constructed in accordance with the international standard ISO 1496-1, which mandates rigorous structural design requirements.
+These containers must withstand a payload of approximately 63,000 pounds, equivalent to a uniform floor load of around 200 pounds per square foot.
+This load is supported by the container's framing system, which spans 40 feet without intermediate supports.
+Designed for stacking up to eight high, all loads are channeled to the four corner posts.
+Cargo containers must endure transportation loads in harsh open ocean weather conditions for extended periods.
+On the deck of a cargo vessel, they are exposed to high winds and significant horizontal loads generated by the vessel's rocking motions at sea.
+Notably, most US cargo containers originate from overseas and typically make a one-way trip.
+Afterward, these "fully tested" containers are sold and repurposed for alternative uses, such as building construction.

 Container Computer Model

 Shipping container structural members, wall and roof panels are made of high strength COR-TEN steel.
 The floor cross members, container side rails, beam headers and corner posts are made of various cross sections, some of them are in unique shapes.
 Side walls, front wall and roof are made of corrugated metal sheets in different shape profiles and thicknesses.
 Therefore, creating a computer model for container structure is the most challenging aspect in structural analysis.
-The typical design approach for most structural engineers is using equivalent cross sections by simplifying the geometries, also sometimes by omitting the panels' contribution as structural elements.
+Most structural engineers adopt a design approach using equivalent cross sections by simplifying the geometries, also sometimes by omitting the panels' contribution as structural elements.

 Modular Structural Consultants takes a different design approach.
-We create a finite element model (FEM), that is very close to the actual geometries, thicknesses, cross section shapes of shipping container elements.
-Our finite element model is sophisticated yet versatile to adapt for building openings and any structural modifications.
-We use digital wind tunnel software for generating wind loads for multi-container building with unusual configurations, such as L-shape, C-shape, any creative stacking, with roofs or parapets, All of these design approaches produce much more accurate design and analysis results and beneficial for providing an economical and safe container structural design to our clients.
+We create a finite element model (FEM), that closely mirrors actual geometries, thicknesses, cross section shapes of shipping container elements.
+Our finite element model is sophisticated yet versatile to adapt for building openings and structural modifications.
+We use digital wind tunnel software for generating wind loads for multi-container building with unusual configurations, such as L-shape, C-shape, any creative stacking, with roofs or parapets, All of these design approaches yield more accurate design and analysis results, benefiting our clients with economical and safe container structural designs.

 Modular Structural Consultants takes a different design approach.
-We create a finite element model (FEM), that is very close to the actual geometries, thicknesses, cross section shapes of shipping container elements.
-Our finite element model is sophisticated yet versatile to adapt for building openings and any structural modifications.
-We use digital wind tunnel software for generating wind loads for multi-container building with unusual configurations, such as L-shape, C-shape, any creative stacking, with roofs or parapets, All of these design approaches produce much more accurate design and analysis results and beneficial for providing an economical and safe container structural design to our clients.
+We create a finite element model (FEM), that closely mirrors actual geometries, thicknesses, cross section shapes of shipping container elements.
+Our finite element model is sophisticated yet versatile to adapt for building openings and structural modifications.
+We use digital wind tunnel software for generating wind loads for multi-container building with unusual configurations, such as L-shape, C-shape, any creative stacking, with roofs or parapets, All of these design approaches yield more accurate design and analysis results, benefiting our clients with economical and safe container structural designs.

 [Above] FEM Result Validation - 40 ft and 20 ft Containers, Member Stresses Under Fully Loaded ~ 200 psf floor load.